christgames/SpiritHeroes/README.md

 ##### First Time Download and Initialization

 * Run the **Git Bash** console program for Windows.
 You should should have an icon on your desktop when it was installed.
 (Use the built-in Terminal application for Mac.)
 * Enter each of these commands in the **Git Bash** console.
-Replace the name and email details in "" with your information.
+Replace the name and email details in "" and [] with your information.
 <pre>
 	Windows
 	cd /c/ChristGames/Projects